 Municipality - a Gateway municipality as defined in M.G.L. c.
 23A, § 3A and, for the purposes of 760 CMR 66.03 and 760 CMR 66.08, a Municipality designated as the lead Municipality pursuant to 760 CMR 66.03(5).

-Qualified Substantial Rehabilitation Expenditure (QSRE) - shall have the meaning set forth in M.G.L. c.
-40V, § 1 including hard and soft costs related to the development of the Market Rate Residential Units except for acquisition costs and demolition costs other than for interior demolition and roof and wall demolition associated with adding stories to, or expanding the foot print of, an existing building.
+Qualified Project Expenditure (QPE) - shall have the meaning set forth in M.G.L. c.
+40V, § 1 including hard and soft costs related to the development of the Market Rate Residential Units except for acquisition costs.

 Sponsor - with respect to undertaking a proposed HD Project, shall have the meaning set forth in M.G.L. c.
 40V, § 1 provided that such entity or person is legally empowered and entitled to make commitments required to undertake and complete the proposed HD Project, and shall include any affiliated successor in interest formed to undertake the project.

 Substantial Rehabilitation, Substantially Rehabilitated - shall have the meaning set forth in M.G.L. c.
-40V, § 1 including adding stories to an existing building, expanding the foot print of an existing building by building out, and rebuilding on a site after demolition of an existing building provided that the demolition does not commence prior to the date that the Department grants a Preliminary Certificate for the HD Project, and excluding new construction on a vacant site.
+40V, § 1 including adding stories to an existing building, expanding the foot print of an existing building by building out, and rebuilding on a site after demolition of an existing building provided that the demolition does not commence prior to the date that the Department grants a Preliminary Certificate for the HD Project.

 66.03: Local Approval Process